wp-plugins/nelio-featured-posts/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.1.2 =
-Bug fix: saving the list of featured posts works always (first time included).
+Tweaking CSS styles just to make sure that featured posts with featured images use a proper layout.